camoalon/camoalon.github.io/2-teaching.md

 order: 2
 ---

 <p style="text-align: justify;"> For me, a fundamental aspect of research is sharing knowledge with others.
 I really enjoy mentoring students, giving lectures, and taking part in outreach opportunities.
-While doing these, I learn a log too: everyone has something to teach us! </p>
+While doing these, I learn a lot too: everyone has something to teach us! </p>

 <h3> Research mentoring </h3>